LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 ;; ==> "there"
 ```

-Same you can create a procedure that reads all lines from text as list of strings:
+The same you can create a procedure that reads all lines from text as list of strings:

 ```scheme
 (define (read-lines filename)